Totalus/video-text-extractor/README.md

 The threshold of comparison for deduplication and stability check can be also be adjusted (using the `--threshold` option) if the default values do not perform well for your use case.

 The `--debug` option is handy to help you analyze and tweak the params if needed.
 It will save all the frames, but add a `-r` suffix to the ones that would normally be ignored.
 It will also calculate the stability and deduplication score (hash difference) and save the info in a `debug.json` file.
 A graph of those scores will also be saved so you can visually take a look.
-You can use the `--max-duration` param to only process part of the input video (for long recordings).
+You can use the `--start-time` and `--stop-time` params to only process a specific time range of the input video (useful for long recordings).

 Use `python extract_frames.py --help` for more usage information.